feature-hub/feature-hub/packages/core/README.md

 [![Package Version][package-badge]][package-npm]
 [![Website][website-badge]][website] [![API][api-badge]][api]

 The core functionality of the Feature Hub.
+It allows dynamic loading of Feature Apps, lifecycle management of Feature Apps, and controlled sharing of state and functionality between Feature Apps through Feature Services.

 ## Installation